jarnok/twitter-analyzer/README.md

 # Usage

-Once the build is and Docker-compose is ready, the frontend should be running on `localhost:1337` and the backend WebSocket listener should be running on `localhost:9000`.
+Once the build and Docker-compose is ready, the frontend should be running on `localhost:1337` and the backend WebSocket listener should be running on `localhost:9000`.

-Then just open a browser and head to `localhost:1337` and enjoy!
+Then just open a browser and head to `http://localhost:1337` and enjoy!

 **NOTE: the Twitter API has a usage limit of a few hundred requests per 15 minutes and each search requires 10 separate requests.**